MohamedMamdouh18/Chess-Game/README.md

 move or not, the beaten piece in this round).

-4-There are 2 matrices 8*8 ( board_game – board_main ) board game this is the most important data structure in the game we 8 and define on it the white pieces as (-1) and the
+4. There are 2 matrices 8*8 ( board_game – board_main ) board game this is the most important data structure in the game we 8 and define on it the white pieces as (-1) and the

 black pieces as (1) and the empty place as (0) and it is the most important part in the code because we make all functions using it and board main it defined at the new game